 Toxic doses of theobromine are 9 mg per pound of dog for mild signs, up to 18 mg per pound of dog for severe signs.
 Milk chocolate contains 44 mg / ounce of theobromine while semisweet chocolate contains 150 mg per ounce, and baking chocolate contains 390 mg per ounce.

 It takes nearly four days for the effects of chocolate to work its way out of a dog’s system.
 If the chocolate was only just eaten, it is possible to induce vomiting; otherwise, hospitalization and support are needed until the chocolate has worked its way out of the system.
-If you think your pet has eaten chocolate, please call Glen Oak immediately!!
+If you think your pet has eaten chocolate, please call your veterinarian immediately.

 Ashley Rossman DVM, CVA